 Adjusting to living in a new place was hard for my kids, but living without their “Papi” was unbearable.
 During our years apart, my husband and I remained on good terms, and he did video chats with our kids several times a week.
 Unfortunately, a few hours a week over the phone isn’t the same thing as being together all the time.

-When Your Marriage Suffers, Your Kids Suffer Too
+When Your Marriage Struggles, Your Children are Affected

 As a mom of three young boys, every day was a reminder of just how important it is for boys to grow up with a dad.
 Obviously, Father’s Day and other holidays were hard, but those days didn’t even compare to the day to day things that my sons delt with.